Please note that the information given here relates to a previous event.

 Here are details of the workshops and talks for NAWGFest 2016.
-Complete details are available in our brochure, free to download.
+Complete details are available in our brochure.

 Also on the site are mini-biographies and photos for the festival tutors and speakers.

 There are twenty workshops to choose from, all of which will add to and compliment your writing skills…

 Here's a quick summary of the workshops.
 Click the name links for workshop details.

 |Della Galton||Biog||Ideas and opening paragraphs (for short stories)||AM|

 |Developing plot and character (short stories)||PM|